 The Disney Dining Plan

-I recommend that families traveling together take advantage of the Disney Dining Plan when possible.
+I recommend that families traveling together take advantage of the Disney Dining Plan.
 Having your meals paid for in advance means no fighting over who picks up the check!
 (My mother-in-law and I are locked in a decades long struggle over who can grab the check faster.
 Anyone else?!
 The woman has reflexes like a ninja…)

 Do Less, Enjoy More